rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/common-gs/auth-using-raxmon.rst

 .. _authenticate-using-raxmon:

-Authenticating by using the raxmon client
+Authenticating using the raxmon client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are using the raxmon client, the authentication token is generated for you